gatsby-inc/gatsby-starter-newsletter/README.md

 ## Requirements

 For this exercise, you will implement the sign-up flow based on a set of provided designs.
-The zip folder for the project is available at [link].
+The zip folder for the project is available at [https://drive.google.com/drive/folders/1M4wIUtPAlktGpi-Tg0h6JH1UsUYe8_7s].
 (Designs for both desktop and mobile views can be found in the /designs folder).

 Your engineering team has already been provided an API endpoint where form data can be posted.
 The Additional Docs section includes more information about how the endpoint works.
 For this exercise, you'll only be building the frontend that communicates with the API endpoint.
 (You won't need to make any additional changes to the API itself.)